dejavu1987/inviqa-gatsby-m2-shop/README.md

 // yield (0, _cmsBlocks.default)(params, Obje...
 ```

-The feature is apparantly in progress, tried to patch the source in a fork but
+The feature is apparantly in progress, tried to patch the source in a fork here
-could not figure out the correct version/branch.
-In the future we may want to
+(https://github.com/dejavu1987/gatsby-source-magento2) but could not figure out
+the correct version/branch.
+In the future we may want to contribute if
-contribute if necessary.
+necessary.